Ochakiv: Present

 Today Ochakiv is a resort town and a fishing port.
 The current estimated population is around 16,900 (as of 2001).
+Military personnel are about a third of the local population.

 The town's main sight is the building of the Suvorov Museum, which served as a mosque in the 15th century.
-It was converted into the church of St. Nicholas in 1804 and was reconstructed in Russian style in 1842.
+It was converted into the church of Saint Nicholas in 1804 and was reconstructed in Russian style in 1842.

-Ochakiv is home to a Ukrainian Navy’s operational control center.
+Ochakiv is home to a Ukrainian Navy’s Maritime Operations Center, one of several buildings built by U.S. forces in the late 2010s.
+It was attacked in the Russian invasion of Ukraine.

 Not far from the city is located the Historical-Archaeological Preserve "Olvia" and Berezan Island.
 On the Kinburn peninsula are located the National park "White Bank of Svyatoslav" and the "Volzhyn forest" of Black Sea Biosphere Preserve.